Lean Enterprise Institute Logo

 About Eric Ethington

-Eric has distilled his passion for and knowledge of lean thinking and practice in product and process development, nurtured over 30 years of work experience, into The Power of Process.
-Before becoming a coach, and program manager at LEI in 2016, he gained leadership experience implementing lean in defense, aerospace, consumer products, and financial industries at Delphi’s Energy…
+Eric has distilled his passion for and knowledge of lean thinking and practice in product and process development, nurtured over 30 years of work experience, into The Power of Process: A Story of Innovative Lean Process Development (2022).
+As LEI’s chief engineer, process and product development, he leads the development…

 Read more about Eric Ethington